puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_expressions.markdown

 Order of Operations
 -----

 Compound expressions are evaluated in a standard order of operations.
+However, parentheses will override the order of operations:

+{% highlight ruby %}
+    # This example will resolve to 30, rather than 23.
+    notice( (7+8)*2 )
+{% endhighlight %}

+For the sake of clarity, we recommend using parentheses in all but the simplest compound expressions.

 The precedence of operators, from highest to lowest:

 1. `!` (not)
 2. `in`